Okafor-Ifeanyi/PY4E/README.txt

   4. Database - Database degign, Relational DB, Data Modeling and Permanent Storage of data in python using SQLlite(python emmbedded)
   5. Capstone - A recape of all you've Completed in the course basic focuse on ASCII and Data_structure

-Course Instructor - DR Chuck Serverance
-Host - University Of Mi0chigan
+Course Instructor - DR. Charles Severance, Clinical Professor, School ofInformation aka "Dr. Chuck" Host - University Of Mi0chigan
-Platform - coursera
+Platform - Coursera

 PERSONAL OPINION - This is my first Certified course ever taken so you should obviously take my words with a pile of salt...
 Education for me has always been something forced upon with a lot of rules and how to do things, paths you have to follow.., play is next to faliure..,